Darjeeling: 1858–1947: British Raj

 Education became another aspect of Darjeeling's notability by the turn of the 20th century.
-After the Charter Act of 1833, which allowed unrestricted immigration, British women had begun to arrive in India in significantly more numbers than before.
+After the Charter Act 1833, which allowed unrestricted immigration, British women had begun to arrive in India in significantly more numbers than before.
 Hill stations became popular summer destinations for women and children as colonial physicians recommended them for improved maternal and infant health.
 The British soon began to consider hill stations promising sites for primary and secondary education.
 St Paul's, an Anglican boys' school in Calcutta, was moved to Darjeeling in 1864.
 The Catholic Church opened St Joseph's College for boys in Darjeeling in 1888.
 For girls, the Loreto Convent had already been established during Company rule; the Calcutta Christian Schools Society established the Queen's Hill School in Darjeeling in 1895.
 Anglo-Indians (of mixed British and Indian ancestry) were discouraged from attending the better-known schools and Indians were almost always prohibited until after World War I.

 In 1945, as the British Raj was drawing towards a close, the Nepalese-speaking Indian Gorkha residents of Darjeeling had not been granted rights as British Indian subjects.
 These residents were at the bottom of the economic ladder, and their physical appearance was now the occasional object of racism by Indians from the plains.
 The 1941 census had shown that the Gorkha in Darjeeling constituted 86% of the population.
 They made up 96% of the labour force in the tea gardens.
 Many had been recruited to fight for the British in the Second World War, but the British had been reluctant to displease the governments of Nepal and the Kingdom of Sikkim whose feudal labour regimes many original migrants had sought to escape.